Locally Purified Density Operators for Symmetry-Protected Topological Phases in Mixed States: Generalization to systems

-Now we generalize the injectivity condition to LPDO in $(2+1)D$ systems. \paragraph*{Definition} An LPDO in $(2+1)D$ systems is weakly injective if the corresponding purified PEPS in Eq.~\eqref{2d PEPS} with the local tensor is injective.
-An LPDO is strongly injective if the corresponding double state $\sket{\rho}$ with the local tensor is injective.
+Now we generalize the injectivity condition to LPDO in $(2+1)D$ systems. \paragraph*{Definition} An LPDO in $(2+1)D$ systems is weakly injective if the corresponding purified PEPS in Eq.~\eqref{2d PEPS} with the local tensor

+is injective, while it is weakly MPO-injective if $A^{p, a}$ is injective on its support space and the corresponding projector $P^{p, a} = A^{p, a\,+}A^{p, a}$ is represented by an MPO satisfying the axioms.
+An LPDO is strongly injective if the corresponding double state $\sket{\rho}$ with the local tensor is injective, while it is strongly MPO-injective if $A^{p, p^{\prime}}$ is injective on its support space and the corresponding projector $P^{p, p^{\prime}} = A^{p, p^{\prime}\,+}A^{p, p^{\prime}}$ is represented by an MPO satisfying the axioms.

-Similar to the $(1+1)D$ case, weak injectivity excludes the existence of long-range order in the linear two-point correlation function guaranteed by a finite gap in the transfer matrix $\mathbb{T}$ composed by the double tensor $\mathbb{E}$ shown in Fig.~\ref{Fig: PEPS_TM}(c), while strong injectivity excludes the existence of long-range order in the R\'enyi-2 two-point correlation function
+Similar to the $(1+1)D$ case, weak single-blocked MPO-injectivity excludes the existence of long-range order in the linear two-point correlation function guaranteed by a finite gap in the transfer matrix $\mathbb{T}$ composed by the double tensor $\mathbb{E}$ shown in Fig.~\ref{Fig: PEPS_TM}(c), while strong single-blocked MPO-injectivity excludes the existence of long-range order in the R\'enyi-2 two-point correlation function

 determined by the transfer matrix $\mathbb{T}$ from the double tensor $\mathbb{E}$ shown in Fig.~\ref{Fig: PEPS_TM}(d).
-In summary, regardless of spatial dimension, a short-range entangled LPDO should be injective in both senses to ensure that there is no topological order or long-range order in the density matrix.
+In summary, regardless of spatial dimension, a short-range entangled LPDO should be single-blocked MPO-injective in both senses to ensure that there is no topological order or long-range order in the density matrix.